 Luke recently earned his master’s degree at Toronto Metropolitan University’s Documentary Media MFA program at TMU’s School of Image Arts, where he specialized in filmmaking.
 Luke holds a bachelor of journalism degree from TMU, graduating both programs with honours.

-He now works at CBC Sports as a researcher.
+He also has experience working with CBC Sports as a researcher.

 Luke is also pushing the conversation forward within mental health as an advocate.
 He is currently exhibiting his new documentary, When We Reach Out, Who Should Respond? which examines the topic of mental health crisis response in Toronto, pushing for non-violent alternatives.

 Luke is the director of the award-winning documentary, Eastern, which chronicles the final chapter of the Eastern Commerce Saints, Canada’s most historic high school basketball program.
 Eastern was screened at five theatres in Toronto, including the TIFF Bell Lightbox, and was broadcasted nationally on TSN.